History of the Caribbean: Economic exploitation and colonial dependency

-Following the emancipation of slaves in 1833 in the United Kingdom, many liberated Africans left their former masters.
-This created an economic chaos for British owners of Caribbean sugar cane plantations.
+Following the abolition of slavery during the 19th century across the Atlantic World, many emancipated Africans left their former masters.
+This created an economic chaos for the owners of Caribbean sugar cane plantations.
 The hard work in hot, humid farms required a labor force of strong, low-waged men.
-The British looked for cheap labor.
-This they found initially in China and then in India.
-The British crafted a new legal system of forced labor, which in many ways resembled enslavement.
+The plantation owners looked for cheap labor.
+This they found initially in China and then in India; the plantation owners subsequently crafted a new legal system of forced labor, which in many ways resembled enslavement.
 They were indentured laborers, technically not enslaved labor, but the labor regime was harsh.
-Migrants from the Indian subcontinent began to replace Africans previously brought as slaves, under this indentured labor scheme to serve on sugarcane plantations across the British empire.
+Migrants from the Indian subcontinent began to replace Africans previously brought as slaves, under this indentured labor scheme to serve on sugarcane plantations in European colonies in the Americas and parts of South America.
 The first ships carrying indentured laborers for sugarcane plantations left India in 1836.
 Over the next 70 years, numerous more ships brought indentured laborers to the Caribbean, as cheap labor for harsh work.
 The enslaved labor and indentured laborers - both in millions of people - were brought to the Caribbean, as in other European colonies throughout the world.

 Export agriculture dominated the island economies, with few cities, and no industrial base.
 Agricultural workers had no alternative for urban, nonfarming employment.
 Agricultural laborers' wages were extremely low with no potential for growth, since producers sought to keep labor costs low and their own profits high.
 Profits from Caribbean agriculture were not converted to industrial development or for the changes in agricultural workers' conditions.
 As industrialized nations sought cheap sources of food for their industrial working classes, Caribbean islands continued to be the producers of cane sugar.
 Cane sugar was no longer a high-value commodity only for elites; Caribbean sugar was cheap enough for the industrial working classes to consider it a staple in their diet.
 It would prove extremely difficult for Caribbean producers to escape from the economic relationship with the developed world that was forged during the colonial era.
 Caribbean nations were among the world's most impoverished.